Cartesian Forest Matching: Combinatorics of the s

 Do note that, in this definition, unlike the more commonly found definition of these words, we allow parentheses to surround the entire sequence.
 We notably do so in order to simplify Algorithm~\ref{algo:CF_to_W} and to make the bijection more apparent to the reader.
-But since every parentheses word that is not $.$ is contained between a common parentheses, it is not necessary to represent it.
-Hence, in Figure~\ref{fig:bijection}, we omit to draw those parentheses in order to match classical representations (we write $\bm{(}\square\square\bm{)}\square$ instead of $\bm{(}\bm{(}\square\square\bm{)}\square\bm{)}$ for instance).
+But since every parentheses word that is not $\square$ is contained between a pair of parentheses, it is not necessary to represent it.
 Informally, one may consider the symbols of the word as separators between the nodes and each group of parentheses as a (sub-)forest.
+Using the same arguments as for Schröder Tree, Algorithm~\ref{algo:CF_to_W} is an injective function.